Reduction to master integrals via intersection numbers and polynomial expansions: Examples

 i.e.\ we identify $z_1$ and $z_4$ as auxiliary denominators.
 We report the bases for each layer of integration, highlighting that in some cases the basis for left and right integrals may not be the same.

 The $5$-fold metric presents the following block triangular structure

 Here is the example of a reduction

-We observe that the basis of master integrals in this example is not minimal.
-Indeed, the framework of intersection theory does not always take into account symmetry relations among integrals, but only IBP relations.
+We observe that the master integrals in this example obey additional symmetry relations which cannot be cast as IBP identities.
+Indeed, as already stated in section~\ref{sec:int-th}, the framework of intersection theory does not take these into account.
 This is not an issue, because these additional relations can be easily identified and added afterwards.
-In this case it is easy to see that integrals of the form $I[0,\alpha_2,\alpha_3,0,\alpha_5]$ are invariant under permutations of the exponents $\alpha_j$.
-This reduces the number of master integrals from six to three, since
+In this case, one can easily see that integrals of the form $I[0,\alpha_2,\alpha_3,0,\alpha_5]$ are invariant under permutations of the exponents $\alpha_j$.
+This reduces the number of independent integrals from six to three, since